 When he was a boy growing up in Charlotte, Reginald Ardrey went to Charlotte Mecklenburg Library to escape.

-Through the newly expanded free offering of Ancestry.com -- now available inside all Library branches as of December 2018 -- Ardrey has learned more about himself through unlocking the past.
+Through the expanded free offering of Ancestry® Library Edition -- made available at all Library branches in December 2018 -- Ardrey has learned more about himself through unlocking the past.

 Ardrey’s great-great-great grandfather, Reuben Barber, Ardrey learned through research, was a corporal in Company A of the 47th US Colored Infantry.
 For his service, his name is etched into a monument in Washington, D.C., that honors black soldiers who fought in the Civil War.